archangelic/pinhook/README.rst

    other channels or quit (default: empty list)
 -  ``plugin_dir``: directory where the bot should look for plugins (default: "plugins")
+-  ``log_level``: string indicating logging level.
+Logging can be disabled by setting this to "off". (default: "info")

 Creating plugins
 ~~~~~~~~~~~~~~~~